Logarithmic adic spaces: some foundational results: Introduction

-We shall follow \cite[\aSecs 2--7]{Scholze/Weinstein:2017-blpag} for the general definitions and results of Huber rings and pairs, adic spaces, and perfectoid spaces.
-Unless otherwise specified, all Huber rings or pairs will be assumed to be complete.
+We shall follow \cite[\aLecs 2--7]{Scholze/Weinstein:2020-BLG} for the general definitions and results of Huber rings and pairs, adic spaces, and perfectoid spaces.
+Unless otherwise specified, all Huber rings and pairs will be assumed to be complete.

-We say that an adic space is \emph{locally noetherian} if it is locally isomorphic to $\Spa(R, R^+)$, where either $R$ is analytic \Ref{see \cite[\aRem 2.2.7 and \aProp 4.3.1]{Scholze/Weinstein:2017-blpag}} and \emph{strongly noetherian}---\ie, the rings
+We say that an adic space is \emph{locally noetherian} if it is locally isomorphic to $\Spa(R, R^+)$, where either $R$ is analytic \Pth{see \cite[\aRem 2.2.7 and \aProp 4.3.1]{Scholze/Weinstein:2020-BLG}} and \emph{strongly noetherian}---\ie, the rings

-are noetherian, for all $n \geq 0$; or $R$ is \Ref{complete, by our convention, and} finitely generated over a noetherian ring of definition.
-We say that an adic space is \emph{noetherian} if it is locally noetherian and qcqs \Pth{\ie, quasi-compact and quasi-separated}.
+are noetherian, for all $n \geq 0$; or $R$ is \Pth{complete, by our convention on Huber pairs, and} finitely generated over a noetherian ring of definition.
+We say that an adic space is \emph{noetherian} if it is locally noetherian and \emph{qcqs} \Pth{\ie, quasi-compact and quasi-separated}.